briantoe/Digital-Logic-Semester-Project/README.md

 line and marks that location in the instruction list.
 References are used for jump calls and function calls.

+Additionally, if a number is placed following the colon of a label declaration, then the label will represent that number rather than the program counter.

 ### Instructions

 The available instruction set is as follows: